estafette/estafette-gke-preemptible-killer/README.md

 ### In cluster

-First deploy the application to Kubernetes cluster using the following manifest.
+First deploy the application to Kubernetes cluster using the manifest below.
 Make sure to pass the following mandatory environment variable:

 - GOOGLE_PROJECT_ID: id of the Google project
 - GOOGLE_INSTANCE_ZONE: [zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available) where the node pool is hosted
-- NODEPOOL: name of the node pool
+- NODE_POOL: name of the node pool

+Optional variables for out of cluster usage:

+- KUBERNETES_SERVICE_HOST: Kubernetes service host (out of cluster use)
+- KUBERNETES_SERVICE_PORT: Kubernetes service port (out of cluster use)
+- KUBECONFIG: Kubernetes KubeConfig path (out of cluster use)

 ```yaml